simonegarofalo/react-tic-tac-toe/README.md

 Developed by <a href="https://github.com/simonegarofalo">simonegarofalo</a>

-Feel free to fork, use, or contribute to the project
+Feel free to fork, use, or contribute to the project.